tensor-tango/two_step_reduction_gearbox/README.md

 # Bearings information
 The bearing geometry in this project is simplified and used as placeholder geometry for CAD layout purposes.
-The selected envelope dimensions correspond approximately to standard deep groove ball bearings:
+The selected envelope dimensions correspond to standard deep groove ball bearings:
 1. 6004: 20×42×12 mm
 2. 6005: 25×47×12 mm